Why Everyone Says “Provecho” in Mexico (And What It Means for Your Trip)

 Want to join in?
 Just say “Provecho!” if you see someone eating—or “Gracias!” if someone says it to you.
 Travelers who drop it get instant local respect.
 Try it at a market stall; you’ll see smiles.

 For you, “provecho” is more than just a word—it’s a travel hack.
-It’s a peek into Oaxaca’s soul, where food’s a bond, not just fuel.
+It’s a peek into Mexico’s soul, where food’s a bond, not just fuel.
 Hearing it at a roadside taquería or a fancy restaurant clues you into the laid-back hospitality.
-Plus, it’s practical: toss it out at a family-run spot like Mercado Benito Juárez, and you’re not just a tourist—you’re part of the vibe.
+Plus, it’s practical: toss it out at a family-run spot, and you’re not just a tourist—you’re part of the vibe.

 Provecho!
 Your Turn

-Next time you’re in Oaxaca, listen for it—or say it yourself.
+Next time you’re in Mexico, listen for it—or say it yourself.
 It’s a small word with big warmth, perfect for a foodie state.